FloVnst/PySequences/docs/The_Sequence_class.md

     > After having defined the sequence, we add it the **a** and **b** constants.
       For this, we have to define these constants with the following structure:
     > ````python
     > mySequence.constants["constantName"] = constantValue
     > ````
     > Then, the lambda function will be able to access these constants.
     >

-### Attributes of the sequences defined by a recurrence relation
+### Additional attributes for the sequences defined by a recurrence relation

 * #### Sequence.n0
   The first defined n-value of the sequence.